ivans-innovation-lab/my-company-angular-fe/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-You can choose `blog` or `projects` from the menu on the right.
+You can choose `blog` or `projects` from the menu on the left.
 You will be prompted for credentials:
  - username: john.doe    ; password: jwtpass  ; role: USER
  - username: admin.admin ; password: jwtpass  ; role: ADMIN